Office of Access and ADA Services

 - All disability documentation remains private and separate from student academic records.

-Students enrolling the Columbia, Mexico, and Hannibal sites, or dual credit students, contact the Columbia office:
+Students enrolling at the Columbia or Mexico sites, or dual credit students, contact the Columbia office:

 Columbia mailing address and fax #: